VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 - *\~20+ minutes*
 - Learn to loop over parameter grids using shell scripts or Python (e.g., `inlist_template` + script).

 ---

-In this session, we will examine how overshooting of a convective core affects a star's evolution together.
-We will also examine how the numerical simplifications impact the evolution of the model.
-In doing so, we will learn how to find reasonable values for model parameters, namely the initial mass of the star $M$, its initial metal mass fraction $Z$, the overshooting scheme, overshoot parameter $f_{ov}$ which describes how far from the core the overshoot can reach and $f_0$ which describes how deep in the convection zones the model switches from mixing by convection to overshoot.

----